 Contact a Work Injury Attorney in Georgia

 At Sherrod & Bernard, P.C., our lawyers know that you rely on your income to cover your bills and to provide for your family.
-If you got hurt on the job, our dedicated Georgia work injury lawyers will do everything we can to help you obtain the financial compensation you are owed.
+If you got hurt on the job, our dedicated Carrollton work injury lawyers will do everything we can to help you obtain the financial compensation you are owed.

 Our law firm has years of experience assisting clients with personal injury and workers’ compensation claims.
 Contact us today for more information about the services we provide to clients in Douglasville and throughout the Atlanta area.